-Ultimately the different types of steel used in pocket knife blades result in varying degrees of the following properties:
+Ultimately, the different types of steel used in knife blades each exhibit varying degrees of these five key properties:

-- Toughness - The ability to resist damage like cracks or chips when being used in heavy duty applications.
+Toughness is the ability to resist damage like cracks or chips when being used in heavy duty applications.
 This also defines the steel’s ability to flex without breaking.
 Note that the stronger or harder the steel the less tough it will likely be.
 Note the measurement of toughness is less standardized as hardness.

-- Corrosion/Rust Resistance - This is the ability to resist corrosion such as rust caused by external elements like humidity, moisture and salt.
+Corrosion resistance is the ability to resist corrosion such as rust caused by external elements like humidity, moisture and salt.
 Note that a high resistance to corrosion does involve a sacrifice in the overall edge performance.

 Below we have listed the most common types of stainless steel found in knife blades today.
 Please don’t get too carried away with the perceived rankings, it’s not an exact science and this is simply my way of bucketing the steels into general performance categories based on a variety of factors.
 Note that to qualify as a true stainless steel there must be at least 14% chromium.